hou2zi0/xslt-simple-text-processing-toolbox/README.md

-Collection of description of concepts, procedures, and simple XSLT files for text processing, e.g. simplify InDesign documents (.idml) to simplified xml, or Office formats (.fodt, .odt, .docx) to simplified XML.
-Subsequently the simplified XML may function as a foundation from where nested TEI-XML may be generated.
+This repository collects concepts, procedures, and simple XSLT files for text processing, e.g. to simplify InDesign documents (.idml) to simplified XML, or Office formats (.fodt, .odt, .docx) to simplified XML.
+Subsequently the simplified XML may function as a foundation from where nested TEI-P5-XML may be generated.

 The following sections explain the [scripts](#scripts) that may be used to process the source files.
 The scripts sections are followed by a section that exemplifies several concepts, workflows, and approaches to text processing and transformation of XML based text files into TEI-XML.